Service Mode Rules and Recommendations for Observation Blocks

 - OB target coordinates: For the VIMOS_acq_mos_Mask template the target coordinates are automatically loaded in the OB through the mask definition files (ADP files).

 - Submission of MOS OBs: Because of the limitations of airmass constraints MOS OBs must be submitted soon after Pre-Imaging is obtained.
 To be ready for fast preparation of MOS OBs we recommend the users to download the VMMPS software and test its functionality well ahead of the pre-image release.
 Important information specifically on the rules for submission of follow-up MOS OBs is available.
 MOS OBs only need to be submitted after pre-imaging is received (no dummy MOS OBs should be submitted at the general Phase 2 deadline).

-- PILMOS: The PILMOS tool has to be used to create fake PILMOS (pre-)images and VIMOS catalogues based on a user-provided catalogue.
+- PILMOS: The Unified GuideCam Tool, which includes the former PILMOS tool has to be used to create fake PILMOS (pre-)images and VIMOS catalogues based on a user-provided catalogue.
 It is mandatory to keep the string 'pilmos' in the file names of those output images and catalogues.

 - VMMPS: The VIMOS Mask Preparation Software: The VIMOS Mask Preparation Software (VMMPS) must be used with the PILMOS output images and catalogues as input to generate the configuration files that specify target acquisition and mask manufacture for MOS observations (ADP files).

 - Critical: never manually edit the ADP files produced by VMMPS!

 - Critical: never use an old version of the VMMPS software!

 - Relative Astrometric Accuracy Requirements: The targets in the user-provided input catalogue should have a relative astrometry accuracy of +/-0.2".
 Also the astrometric accuracy relative to the reference stars as well as to the catalogue used for the guide star should be less than +/-0.2".